scala/scala3/docs/docs/reference/contextual/type-classes.md

 ---
 layout: doc-page
-title: "Implementing Typeclasses"
+title: "Implementing Type classes"
 ---

-A _typeclass_ is an abstract, parameterized type that lets you add new behavior to any closed data type without using sub-typing.
+A _type class_ is an abstract, parameterized type that lets you add new behavior to any closed data type without using sub-typing.
 This can be useful in multiple use-cases, for example:
 * expressing how a type you don't own (from the standard or 3rd-party library) conforms to such behavior
 * expressing such a behavior for multiple types without involving sub-typing relationships (one `extends` another) between those types (see: [ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism) for instance)

-Therefore in Scala 3, _typeclasses_ are just _traits_ with one or more parameters whose implementations are not defined through the `extends` keyword, but by **given instances**.
+Therefore in Scala 3, _type classes_ are just _traits_ with one or more parameters whose implementations are not defined through the `extends` keyword, but by **given instances**.
-Here are some examples of usual typeclasses:
+Here are some examples of usual type classes:

 ### Semigroups and monoids:

-Here's the `Monoid` typeclass definition:
+Here's the `Monoid` type class definition:

 ```scala
 trait SemiGroup[T] {